 MPG is out-of-network with insurance.
-Payment is due in full at the time of session in the form of cash, check, Venmo or credit card.
+Payment is due in full at the time of session in the form of Zelle, cash, check or credit card.
 We do not accept payment from insurance companies.
 After formulating a diagnosis, we can provide a monthly billing statement/receipt for patients to submit to their insurance for out-of-network reimbursement.
 After the deductible has been met, most insurance plans reimburse 60%-80% of the allowable amount for out-of-network mental health benefits.
 CPT codes to inquire about are: 90791 (intake), 90834 (individual), 90846 (without patient), 90847 (patient + family), and 90853 (group).
+Telehealth CPT codes to ask your insurance company about are the typical code plus “95” as a modifier, which would look like “90834-95.”
+This applies to all CPT codes listed above.
 More information about payment can be found here.

 When initiating treatment, we are reserving a special time for patients each week.
 Except for emergencies, we request 48 hours advanced notice to cancel or reschedule sessions or the patient will be responsible for the full session fee.
 If you or your child cannot attend due to sickness, then we ask for at least a few hours notice if possible.